ayushsotechy/js-tutorials/README.md

 # js-tutorials
-A code repo for javascripts learnt from chai aur code
+A code repo for javascript learnt from chai aur code